MattLindeman/MattLindeman.github.io/_posts/2023-10-12-second-post.md

 ## Scraping Features

-Once the package is installed and loaded into the environement, then you can use the many built in functions that comes with the package.
+Once the package is installed and loaded into the environement, then you can use the many built-in functions that come with the package.
 One of the best aspects of ncaahoopR is its ability to scrape date from ESPN.
 Here are some of the choices of what can be scraped, along with the code to execute them:

 * __Play-by-play data for a given team and season__